shtse8/NexusTools/memory-bank/projectbrief.md

 ## 1. Project Goal

 The primary goal of this project is to create a Model Context Protocol (MCP) server named "NexusTools".
-This server will provide a **core set of essential and efficient tools** for AI agents (like Cline) to interact with the user's filesystem in a controlled and secure manner.
-Key features include batch operations and **partial file reading** to optimize token usage and performance, operating relative to a defined project root directory.
+This server aims to be an **"all-in-one" core toolkit**, providing AI agents (like Cline) with a **foundational set of essential, efficient, and secure tools** spanning common interaction domains like **filesystem operations, basic web requests, structured data handling, and utility functions**.
+The focus is on maximizing AI productivity, reducing execution time, and minimizing token costs through smart design (e.g., batch operations, partial reads, optimized interfaces), while maintaining robust security, especially for filesystem and network access relative to a defined project root directory.

 ## 2. Core Requirements